SynBioHub/synbiohub2-docs/articles/1_guides/installation.md

 ---

 ### General
-The docker-compose files in [this repository](https://github.com/SynBioHub/synbiohub2-docker) represent various configurations for deploying SynBioHub.
+The docker-compose files in [this repository](https://github.com/SynBioHub/synbiohub2-docker) contains various configurations for deploying SynBioHub.
-The files can be layered with Docker Compose's [multiple file](https://docs.docker.com/compose/reference/overview/#specifying-multiple-compose-file) capabilities.

 The base configuration, described with `docker-compose.yml`, is simply SynBioHub2, its graph database Virtuoso, and an autohealer.